Maksim Kostenko | Adobe Stock

 “The best time to prune is during the late winter/early spring, although it varies for different plant species and their flowering habits,” says Jancski.
 “For instance, flowering shrubs such as roses may be pruned after first bloom to avoid pruning any new blooms.
 It is also best to hold off on pruning roses until mid-April or after the chance of a late freeze.
 Summer-blooming plants should be pruned in the late winter before spring growth.”

-What can you start planting right away in March?
+What can you start planting right away?

 Plants that are early bloomers should be planted in early spring to take full advantage of the bloom time, according to Jancski.
 (Some of his picks include Cornelian Cherry Dogwood, Star Magnolia, Flowering Quince, Spiraea, Creeping Phlox, Bergenia, and Heartleaf Brunnera.)
 “It is important to think about the overall design of the garden and how the garden will look throughout the garden season,” Jancski says, adding that as soon as the ground has thawed and is no longer saturated or soggy, it is fine to plant trees, shrubs, or perennials.